villagedefrance/OpenCart-Overclocked/README.md

 - Integrated News (Blog).
 - ... and more!

-Coming Soon in 1.7.5.0:
+New in 1.7.5.0 (Current Release):
-- Added Ip Range blocker.
+- Added Ip Range blocker (firewall).
-- Added caching for totals.
+- Added autocomplete for offers.
 - Moved EU Taxes in core files.
 - TimePicker Addon updated to v1.5.0.
 - Stronger Session & Captcha Classes.